matthewken19/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Double-click the jar file

+      1. Expected: Shows the GUI with a set of sample contacts.
+The window size may or may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.

-Move the window to a different location.
-Close the window.
+   2. Move the window to a different location.

+   3. Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   4. Re-launch the app by double-clicking the jar file.

-       Expected: The most recent window size and location is retained.
+      1. Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _Explore other test cases..._

 ### Listing all students

 1. Listing all students in the address book.

-    1. Test case: `list`<br>
+    1. Test case: `list`

-      Expected: All students showing without timetables.
+       1. Expected: All students showing without timetables.

-    1. Test case: `list timetable`<br>
+    2. Test case: `list timetable`

-      Expected: All students showing with timetables appearing in student cards.
+       1. Expected: All students showing with timetables appearing in student cards.

 ### Deleting a student

 1. Deleting a student while all students are being shown

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

-   1. Test case: `delete s/A1234567X`<br>
+    2. Test case: `delete s/A1234567X`<br>
       Expected: Student with student id A1234567X is deleted from the list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: (No such student with unique identifier) `delete s/A0000000U`<br>
+    3. Test case: (No such student with unique identifier) `delete s/A0000000U`<br>
       Expected: No student is deleted.
 No such student error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is a non-unique identifier prefix)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is a non-unique identifier prefix)<br>
       Expected: Error thrown with corresponding invalid commands.

-1. _{ more test cases …​ }_
+2. _Explore other test cases..._

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Prerequisites: At least one student in the addressbook.
+Confirm using the `list` command.

+   2. Navigate to the directory with the EduConnect jar file.

+   3. If not done, open EduConnect by double-clicking on the jar file.

+   4. Navigate to `./data` and open `addressbook.json` in your preferred text editor.

+   5. Remove a field in any of the json data, save and exit.

+   6. Open the EduConnect.

+      1. Expected: EduConnect opens with an empty addressbook.

+2. _Explore other test cases..._

 ## **Appendix C: Effort**